 This is because researchers have developed targeted therapies that specifically attack HER2-positive cancer cells.
 Drugs like trastuzumab (Herceptin) can block the HER2 protein from telling the cells to grow, often with fewer side effects than traditional chemotherapy.
 These treatments have become a standard part of the care plan for HER2-positive breast cancer and have led to much better outcomes.

-Understanding early-stage triple-negative breast cancer
+What to know about early-stage triple-negative breast cancer

 Triple-negative breast cancer (TNBC) is a type of cancer that tests negative for estrogen receptors, progesterone receptors, and excess HER2 protein.
 Because it lacks these receptors, TNBC doesn’t respond to hormone therapy or drugs that target HER2.
 It can also be more aggressive than other types of breast cancer, which can make its prognosis more challenging.